Werner Spitz

-Werner Uri Spitz (born August 22, 1926) is a German-American forensic pathologist who has worked on a number of high-profile cases, including the investigations of the assassinations of president John F. Kennedy and Martin Luther King Jr. He also testified at the trials of Casey Anthony and Phil Spector, the 1996 civil trial against O. J. Simpson, and consulted on the investigation of JonBenét Ramsey's 1996 death.
+Werner Uri Spitz (August 22, 1926 – April 14, 2024) was a German-American forensic pathologist who worked on a number of high-profile cases, including the investigations of the assassinations of President John F. Kennedy and Reverend Martin Luther King Jr. He also testified at the trials of Casey Anthony and Phil Spector, the 1996 civil trial against O. J. Simpson, and consulted on the investigation of JonBenét Ramsey's 1996 death.

-He wrote and with his son Daniel co-edited the book Spitz and Fisher's Medicolegal Investigation of Death: Guidelines for the Application of Pathology to Crime Investigation.
+Spitz wrote and with his son Daniel co-edited the book Spitz and Fisher's Medicolegal Investigation of Death: Guidelines for the Application of Pathology to Crime Investigation.

 Biography

-Werner Spitz was born in 1926 to a Jewish family in Stargard, Germany (now Poland); his parents, Siegfried and Anna Spitz, were both physicians.
+Werner Spitz was born in 1926 to a Jewish family in Stargard (now Poland); his parents, Siegfried and Anna Spitz, were both physicians.
 Given the growing antisemitism in Germany, his family fled to Mandatory Palestine when he was a child.
 When Spitz was a youth, his father got him a job working in a medical examiner's office, where he was charged with cleaning and other small duties.
-Spitz eventually began assisting with the autopsies.
-He recalls assisting with the autopsy of Morris Meyerson in 1951; he was the husband of Golda Meir, the future Israeli politician and Prime Minister.
+Spitz eventually began assisting with autopsies, and he later recalled assisting with the autopsy of Morris Meyerson, the husband of future Israeli politician and Prime Minister Golda Meir.

 Spitz returned to Europe for medical school, where he started studies at Geneva University in Switzerland.
-After he had been four years in Geneva, the Hebrew University in Jerusalem established the university's Medical School and Spitz transferred there.
+After he had spent four years in Geneva, the Hebrew University in Jerusalem established its Medical School and Spitz transferred there.
 He received his medical doctorate after an additional three years of studies and clinical work.
 He graduated at the age of 27.

 Spitz immigrated to the United States in 1959.
-His decision to leave his native Israel was partly inspired by the lack of regional need for his chosen career path.
+His decision to leave Israel was partly inspired by the lack of regional need for his chosen career path.
 "In seven years in Israel, there was only one murder."
 He said.
 "It just wasn't the right place for a forensic pathologist."
 Spitz later served as Deputy Chief Medical Examiner in Baltimore, Maryland, and Chief Medical Examiner for Wayne County, Michigan (Wayne County includes the city of Detroit).

-There he made many controversial changes, and in 1976 he was charged with taking parts from bodies without getting permission from the next of kin, privately charging for his services, and improperly conducting ballistic experiments on dead bodies.
+In Wayne County, he made many controversial changes, and in 1976, he was charged with taking parts from bodies without getting permission from the next of kin, privately charging for his services, and improperly conducting ballistic experiments on dead bodies.
 Although Spitz admitted some of the charges, the Wayne County Prosecutor declined to prosecute him, saying that "He was just being a doctor."